Updated January 14, 2021

 Adopted from Freedom Service Dogs November 2008

 Tanner was a cherished family member and friend.
 When I first met Tanner he hid in the kitchen barking at me.
 Over time he showed his loving side and will always hold a space in my heart.
-He struggled with cancer for over two years-brave and steadfast; with his "mom" by his side.
-Tanner is an inspiration to both huamns and dogs in so many ways.
-See more of Tanner's story under Pink Panters Stories
+He struggled with cancer for over two years, brave and steadfast, with his "mom" by his side.
+Tanner is an inspiration to both humans and dogs in so many ways.
+See more of Tanner's story under Pink Panters.

-Taka's life was cut tragedly short at 18 months of age.
-Rescued from a shelter, Taka spent his last year with two loving families (his wonderful human parents and his second family/dogsitter Miss Marie.
+Taka's life was cut tragically short at 18 months of age.
+Rescued from a shelter, Taka spent his last year with two loving families, his wonderful human parents and his second family/dog-sitter Miss Marie.
 He learned to play ball with his doggy sister Bella, run with his mom, pass his Canine Good Citizen test, pull a sled and even perfect his "Woohoo!"
-He was a husky angel in this life, and now watches over his nordic brethren.
+He was a husky angel in this life, and now watches over his Nordic brethren.

 Bella's best friend and a beloved family member.
-Running buddy, side kick, demo dog and Ranger's nemisis :)
+Running buddy, side kick, demo dog and Ranger's nemesis :)

 Adopted from Front Range German Shepherd Rescue December 2007

 Thank you to everyone for your incredible support after Heidi crossed the rainbow bridge.
 Several people have asked how to best honor her memory.
 Please make a donation to Front Range German Shepherd Rescue in her memory.
 Donations will go to help other Shepherds find loving forever homes.
 You can donate at http://frgsr.org/ (go to bottom left corner and click on make a donation).
 Heidi thanks you for helping others like her find forever homes.